Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Discussion

-\paragraph{Increase the variability of approaches.} As it can be observed from the results, many approaches focus on human resource allocation and offer approaches with specific allocation goals (e.g., minimizing the process cost).
-Few offer the possibility to customize the resource allocation goal~\cite{huang2011reinforcement,duran2019rewriting,ihde_2019}.
-Many approaches that were published at business process management outlets follow the idea that the resource allocation approach should be the same for all process activities, whereas in operations research, techniques and heuristics are proposed and developed that match the specifics of a certain activity, e.g., which type of resources are needed.
-Ihde et al.~\cite{ihde_2019} propose an approach to select a resource allocation technique individually for process activities.
-Still, the overall process goals and relations between activities should also be considered in such an approach.
-Furthermore, the selection of techniques is usually driven by trade-off between quality and time to find a solution.
-In Section.~\ref{subsec:solution}, we observed that rules for example lead to a fast solution which might not be always optimal whereas linear programming usually provide high quality solution with the disadvantage that it might take very long to get a solution.
-The primary studies considered in this SLR do not always discuss this aspect in detail.
-In the future, the trade-off between solution quality and time to find a solution should be more explicitly discussed by the approaches.
-Additionally, it might be also relevant to develop different versions of the solution approach to support different quality and time goals.
-In general, interesting future research could focus on approaches that are adaptable to different process settings and show a higher variance in their application possibilities.
+Most approaches focus on human resource allocation and specific allocation goals (e.g., minimizing the process cost).
+Few offer the possibility to customize the resource allocation goal, e.g.,~\citep{huang2011reinforcement}.
+Many approaches published in BPM outlets follow the idea that, to reach the overall optimization goal, the resource allocation approach should be the same for all process activities.
+In contrast, in operations research, techniques are proposed and developed that match the specifics of a particular activity, e.g., which type of resources are needed. \citet{ihde2022framework} propose an approach to select a resource allocation technique for \ingo{specific} process activities individually. \fabian{This follows the idea of the resource patterns~\citep{russell2005workflow} in BPMSs that can be selected per activity.
+However, these kind of approaches give no decision support on how an allocation approach applied to a process activity influences the overall process goal.}

+Thus, we envision future research exploring approaches adaptable to different process settings, \fabian{and providing decision support on when a given approach should take preference over another, contributing to the overall allocation goal.}